See video for info on the Irritrol Remote Control system and how to wire it to any sprinkler timer.

 Brian, Jen, Meghan and Ben – the rainDialDoctors

-Note: If you see — when you try to set the day of the week to on or off, it means you’re in skip days mode.
+Note: If you see — when you try to set the day of the week to on or off, or, it only changes between — and ‘off’ it means the timer is in skip days mode.
 Usually, the LCD also displays “skip days”.
 To turn off skip days, set the dial to skip-days and press the “-” button until it says off.
 Then you’ll no longer see “—” for the days of the week.

-To fully understand the skip-days setting, read the following:
+To fully understand the skip-days setting, read the information below:

 Question: When I set the skip day number to 1 – does that mean it skips every other day?